-So people can live in peace and good health in their own communities

-Rebuilding the prefectural hospitals damaged by the tsunami
+So people can live in peace and good health in their own communities ebuilding the prefectural hospitals damaged by the tsunam eaching out to elderly in the disaster areas

 As for prefectural hospitals that were destroyed by the disaster, the Otsuchi Hospital reopened in May of 2016, followed by the Yamada Hospital in September of the same year.
 In March of 2018, the Takata Hospital reopened, finalizing the reconstruction of all three disaster-affected prefectural hospitals.